zenlor/node-jst/Readme.md

 Copyright © 2011 Lorenzo Giuliani <lorenzo@frenzart.com>

-node-jst is provided as-is under the MIT license.
+node-jst is provided as-is under the [MIT](http://opensource.org/licenses/mit-license.html) License.
 For more information see LICENSE.